Shru18sonar/TASK-3/README.md

 # TASK-3
+LGMVIP-TASK-3
-LGMVIP-TASK-3 WEB DEVELPMENT VIRTUAL INTERNSHIP PROGRAM BY LETS GROW MORE  TASK-3 Student Result Management System  TO run this this project  Clone the repository move into the htdocs folder add database file to your database open your browser and run with localhost/(your file name)
+WEB DEVELPMENT VIRTUAL INTERNSHIP PROGRAM BY LETS GROW MORE TASK-3 Student Result Management System
+  TO run this this project
+    1.Clone the repository
+    2.move into the htdocs folder
+    3.add database file to your database
+    4.open your browser and run with localhost/(your file name)